Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Experimental results and four-electrode theoretical model

-To track the existence of the diffusive and propagative flow regimes identified in $\S$ \ref{sb_sec:AW_characteristics}, we first analyse how these quantities vary with the screen parameter $\Rv$: figures \ref{fig:att_coef_vs_Lu_and_N_omega_exp_th} and \ref{fig:phase_shift_vs_Lu_and_N_omega_exp_th} show $\alpha_x(x=0.1,y=0.012,z=1)$ and $\varphi_{ x}(x=0.1,y=0.012,z=1)$ from both theory and experiments, plotted against $\Ja$ and $\NOmega^{-1}$.
-The variations of both $\alpha_x$ and $\varphi_{ x}$ are very similar to those observed for the single-electrode model in $\S$ \ref{sec:ac_waves}.
-The attenuation coefficient exhibits a plateau in the limit $N_\omega\rightarrow0$, a maximum around $\NOmega^{-1} = 1 \times 10^{-3}$, followed by a sharp decay at higher values, with a second peak in the higher frequencies.
-Similarly, the phase shift $\varphi_{ x}$ displays two distinct sequences of monotonic decay at low and high screen parameter $\Rv$, that are qualitatively very similar to those observed for a single electrode.
-The collapse of both experimental and theoretical data into a single curve for $(\NOmega)^{-1} \lesssim 5\times10^{-3}$ on figures \ref{fig:att_coef_vs_Lu_and_N_omega_exp_th}a and \ref{fig:phase_shift_vs_Lu_and_N_omega_exp_th}a confirms that the variations of $\alpha_x$ within this range reflect the spatial attenuation of diffusive oscillations.
-Similarly, the alignment of resonant peaks at $\Ja=0.5$ and 1 on figure \ref{fig:att_coef_vs_Lu_and_N_omega_exp_th}b is a clear signature of resonant waves characteristic of the propagative regime.
-This point is one of the main results of this work as it shows that intense MHD waves akin to Alfv\'en waves can be electrically driven at low-Magnetic Reynolds number.\\ The agreement between theory and experiment is generally excellent, but two distinct types of discrepancies deserve further comments: First, an offset separates the collapsed theoretical from the collapsed experimental values of $\alpha_x$ (figure \ref{fig:att_coef_vs_Lu_and_N_omega_exp_th}) resulting in a $\simeq 15\%$ difference in the value of the peak in the diffusive regime and $\simeq 15\%$ in its position.
-For the propagative peaks, these discrepancies are respectively of $\simeq 10\%$ and $\simeq 3\%$.
+The agreement between theory and experiment is generally excellent, but two distinct types of discrepancies deserve further comments.
+First, an offset separates the collapsed theoretical from the collapsed experimental values of $\alpha_x$ (figure \ref{fig:att_coef_vs_Lu_and_N_omega_exp_th}) resulting in a $\simeq\!15\%$ difference in the value of the peak in the diffusive regime and $\simeq 15\%$ in its position.
+For the propagative peaks, these discrepancies are, respectively, of $\simeq 10\%$ and $\simeq 3\%$.
 However, the experimental data still shows excellent collapse in the diffusive regime and the propagative peak are all well aligned to $\Ja=0.5$ and 1.
-Further calculations not reported here show that the actual value of $\alpha_x$ is quite sensitive to the choice of distribution of injected current across the electrode $j_w(\boldsymbol r)$.
+Further calculations not reported here show that the actual value of $\alpha_x$ is quite sensitive to the choice of distribution of injected current across the electrode $j^w$.
 While our simplified model of a Gaussian distribution (\ref{eq:jw_gauss}) is numerically convenient and roughly reflects the localisation of the injected current at an electrode, it is very different from the complex distribution of current that occurs in the experiment as a result of the interaction between the liquid phase and the solid conductor that forms the electrode \citep{herreman_2019_prf}.
-Hence, this offset can be attributed to our simplified model of the current distribution and we argue that this minor difference does not detract from the excellent agreement between the physical mechanisms taking place in FLOWCUBE and those captured by the model.\\ The second discrepancy takes place in the high $\Rv$ limit, within the propagative regime: for $\Ja >0.85$, both the attenuation and phase shift depart significantly in value and in behaviour from the model.
+Hence, this offset can be attributed to our simplified model of the current distribution and we argue that this minor difference does not detract from the excellent agreement between the physical mechanisms taking place in FlowCube and those captured by the model.\\ The second discrepancy takes place in the high $\Rv$ limit, within the propagative regime: for $\Ja >0.85$, both the attenuation and phase shift depart significantly in value and in behaviour from the model.
 The excellent agreement between theory and model elsewhere suggests that the model misses a physical mechanism in this regime.
-Since waves propagate more freely in this regime, they reach higher amplitudes and may thus interact nonlinearly, a process that the linear model cannot capture and that requires more specific experimental scrutiny.
+Since waves propagate more freely in this regime, they reach higher amplitudes and may thus interact nonlinearly, a process that the linear model cannot capture and that {is discussed further in the next sections.}